-In addition to the quarterly review, the IRB Director participates in the Organizational Goal setting each year for each department and documents these goals on the Goal Planning Grid.
-The goals encompass the organizational areas of provider of choice, employer of choice, financially sustainable, and community impact.
+In addition to the quarterly review, the HRPP Director participates in the Organizational Goal setting each year for each department and documents these goals in UKG.
+The goals encompass the organizational areas of Patient Experience, People/Talent, Quality, Safety, and Sustainability.
 These goals are reviewed by senior leadership at Vail Health each year.

-Under the direction of the IRB Director, the IRB Quality Specialist will conduct audits of ongoing research in the following instances: (1) when the convened IRB directs an audit be conducted (for cause), (2) routine compliance audits of the IRB (i.e. audits of minutes, determination letters, etc., and (3) routine random audits of ongoing research.
+Under the direction of the HRPP Director, the HRPP Quality Specialist will conduct audits of ongoing research in the following instances: (1) when the convened IRB directs an audit be conducted (for cause), (2) routine compliance audits of the IRB (i.e. audits of minutes, determination letters, etc., and (3) routine random audits of ongoing research.

-Under the scope of the IRB Quality program, compliance audits occur for all approved research protocols.
+Under the scope of the HRPP Quality program, compliance audits occur for all approved research protocols.
 Studies will be selected for an audit either in the case of a for cause audit or random audit.
 The convened IRB Board will determine when a protocol is designated for a for cause audit based on the Board's concerns over the risk to study conduct.
 Those studies selected for a random audit will be identified by utilizing the HRPP Audit Review and Risk Stratification Guidance tool to frequently ensure approved research protocols are in compliance with post approval monitoring regulations and policies.

-Routine Quarterly IRB Quality Assurance audits will be completed to improve internal HRPP processes, abide by AAHRPP accreditation standards, and applicable regulations.
+Routine Quarterly HRPP Quality Assurance audits will be completed to improve internal HRPP processes, abide by AAHRPP accreditation standards, and applicable regulations.

-Upon selection for a random audit, the PI and study team will be notified via email and will be required to provide appropriate documentation to the IRB Quality Specialist within one month of the initial notification of the random audit.
+Upon selection for a random audit, the PI and study team will be notified via email and will be required to provide appropriate documentation to the HRPP Quality Specialist within one month of the initial notification of the random audit.
 For a for cause audit, the PI and study team will need to provide documentation within two weeks of notification.
-Before the audit begins a pre-review session will be offered to discuss the steps of the upcoming review.
+Before the audit begins a prereview session will be offered to discuss the steps of the upcoming review.
 At the conclusion of the audit, a report will be provided to the PI and study team.
 These audit reports will be added to the next available IRB meeting as a discussion item for the IRB Board to review.
 If any corrective actions are required after the audit, these items will be outlined in the report provided to the PI and study team for action.
 Once all audit corrective actions are completed by the study team a close out letter will be provided to the PI and study team noting the actions completed and no further action is needed at this time.
-If at any time during the audit conducted by IRB staff a significant finding suggests research subjects or others are at greater risk of harm, the IRB Quality Specialist will report this to the IRB Director promptly for review by the IRB Director.
-The IRB Quality Specialist will track the audits and CAPA plans using an excel sheet as well as reminders in Outlook.
+If at any time during the audit conducted by HRPP staff a significant finding suggests research subjects or others are at greater risk of harm, the HRPP Quality Specialist will report this to the HRPP Director promptly for review by the HRPP Director.
+The HRPP Director will present the findings to the Chair and will convene an Ad Hoc IRB Board meeting to review if applicable.
+The HRPP Quality Specialist will track the audits and CAPA plans using AirTable as well as reminders in Outlook.